Beach and Lake Water Safety Rules

 • Trash and refuse must be deposited in the containers provided for that purpose.
 The beaches and adjacent areas are to be left clean by those who use them.

-• Alcoholic beverages and camping are prohibited on the beaches and adjacent areas, and all other common properties, including parking lots unless authorized in connection with an approved gathering at Beach Five.
+• Alcoholic beverages – except when authorized under the LBA Special Events Alcohol Policy - and camping are prohibited on the beaches and adjacent areas, and all other common properties, including parking lots.
 Picnicking and cooking are permitted only on the grassy area adjacent to the beaches.
+The grilling rules in the Common Property Rules apply.

 • Glass articles (other than eyeglasses or sunglasses) on beaches and other common property are prohibited.